jake-landersweb/jake_code/flutter/custom_menu/README.md

 # Custom Slide Out Menu In Flutter

-A menu can be a great way to add an interesting design pattern into your app na dhwen done right, can extremly influence the preceieved 'polish' your app has.
+A menu can be a great way to add an interesting design pattern into your app and when done right, can extremely influence the perceived 'polish' your app has.

-Slide out menus are not always the best option for navigation, but it is extremly versitile and you will most definitely come across a time when you will need to use one.
+Slide out menus are not always the best option for navigation, but it is extremely versatile and you will most definitely come across a time when you will need to use one.

-> Note: Apple reccomends using a bottom nav bar for 5 or less items.
+> Note: Apple recommends using a bottom nav bar for 5 or less items.

 ## Finished Product:

 [Video on my website](http://www.jakelanders.com/wp-content/uploads/2020/11/custom_menu.mp4)

-In order to create a beutiful slide out menu that will work equally well on Android and iOS, you need three things:
+In order to create a beautiful slide out menu that will work equally well on Android and iOS, you need three things:

 1. A class to contain the menu.
 2. A class to host the menu.